Global catastrophe scenarios: Natural pandemic

 A pandemic involving one or more viruses, prions, or antibiotic-resistant bacteria.
-Epidemic diseases that have killed millions of people include smallpox, bubonic plague, influenza, HIV/AIDS, COVID-19, cocoliztli, typhus, cholera.
+Epidemic diseases that have killed millions of people include smallpox, bubonic plague, influenza, HIV/AIDS, COVID-19, cocoliztli, typhus, and cholera.
 Endemic tuberculosis and malaria kill over a million people each year.
 Sudden introduction of various European viruses decimated indigenous American populations.
 A deadly pandemic restricted to humans alone would be self-limiting as its mortality would reduce the density of its target population.
 A pathogen with a broad host range in multiple species, however, could eventually reach even isolated human populations.
 U.S. officials assess that an engineered pathogen capable of "wiping out all of humanity", if left unchecked, is technically feasible and that the technical obstacles are "trivial".
 However, they are confident that in practice, countries would be able to "recognize and intervene effectively" to halt the spread of such a microbe and prevent human extinction.

 There are numerous historical examples of pandemics that have had a devastating effect on a large number of people.
 The present, unprecedented scale and speed of human movement make it more difficult than ever to contain an epidemic through local quarantines, and other sources of uncertainty and the evolving nature of the risk mean natural pandemics may pose a realistic threat to human civilization.

 There are several classes of argument about the likelihood of pandemics.
 One stems from history, where the limited size of historical pandemics is evidence that larger pandemics are unlikely.
 This argument has been disputed on grounds including the changing risk due to changing population and behavioral patterns among humans, the limited historical record, and the existence of an anthropic bias.